baptistesx/im-lazy-backend/README.md

 **Node.js** framework is used with **Express** module for the server.
 **PostgreSQL** is used for the database.

-> **TODO:** To check to use Sequilize and/or Knex for an easier use of models and db

 ## 1: Setup PostgreSQL

 > **TODO:** To fill up this part